PASSlONE/PASSlONE/README.md

 **I heavily kin Osaka, Sayori, Tavrisoleriterezepetaamzeequiuradikarnayaferi, and KAngel.**<br/>
 i love my friends!<br/>
 I love Paris Green, it's my comfort color. #50c878.<br/>
-I'm often unpredictable, so if what I said/did upset you, please let me know.
+I'm often unpredictable, so if what I said/did upset you, please let me know.<br/>
+I also use eridan's typin quirk a lot, it bring me so much comfort!

 ## interests ! !
 (If I like it a lot, it's in *italics*.
 If I love it, then it's in **bold**. )<br/>